skip to content

 Legal Chat

-Legal Chat is an online text service that provides legal information via mobile phone, tablet or desktop when the Legal Helpline is open.
-Legal Chat is currently unavailable.
-Please call our free Legal Helpline on 1300 366 424.
+Legal Chat is an online text service that gives legal information via mobile phone, tablet or computer when the Legal Helpline is open.
+Simply click on the Legal Chat icon in the bottom right-hand corner of our website.

 Legal advice

-For face-to-face advice, we can make an appointment for you to talk to a legal adviser at one of our offices.
-We can provide initial advice for most legal problems and can refer you to other places to get help.
-To save yourself time, you should first call the Legal Helpline for initial advice.
-Appointments are free of charge, but are generally restricted to 30 minutes.
+For face-to-face advice, we can book you an appointment to talk to a legal adviser at one of our offices.
+We can give initial advice for most legal problems and refer you to other places to get help.
+To save time, you should first call the Legal Helpline for advice.
+Appointments are free of charge and are usually 30 minutes.

 Family Advocacy and Support Service

-This service, located at the Federal Circuit and Family Court of Australia (FCFCOA), recognises that people coming to the Court have more than just legal needs.
+This service is located at the Federal Circuit and Family Court of Australia.
+It recognises that people coming to court have more than just legal needs.
 The service has both duty lawyers and social support workers.

-Duty lawyers can provide advice, help with adjournments, legal aid applications and referrals, but cannot provide ongoing assistance or representation.
+Duty lawyers can provide legal advice about family law matters and help with adjournments, legal aid applications and referrals, but cannot provide ongoing help or representation.

-Social workers support people affected by family violence with other non-legal needs such as safety, accommodation, financial counselling and accessing other support services
+Social workers support people affected by family violence with other non-legal needs such as safety, housing, financial counselling and accessing other support services.

 Duty solicitors

-Duty solicitors are legal aid lawyers at the Magistrates Courts and Youth Courts who help people charged with criminal offending.
-Duty solicitors are available to provide advice and help with bail applications and adjournments.
-Whether the duty solicitor can help you depends on what you have been charged with, your personal circumstances and how many other people need help on that day.
+Duty solicitors are legal aid lawyers located at the Magistrates Court and Youth Court.
+They help people charged with criminal offending.
+Duty solicitors can provide legal advice and help with bail applications and adjournments.
+Whether the duty solicitor can help you depends on what you have been charged with, your personal circumstances and how many other people need help that day.
 They are usually very busy so it is best to get advice before going to court.

 Women's Domestic Violence Court Assistance Service